American imperialism: 1890s–1900s: New Imperialism and "The White Man's Burden"

+Scholars have noted the resemblance between US policies in the Philippines and European actions in their colonies in Asia and Africa during this period.
+By one contrast, however, the United States claimed to colonize in the name of anti-colonialism: "We are coming, Cuba, coming; we are bound to set you free!
+We are coming from the mountains, from the plains and inland sea!
+We are coming with the wrath of God to make the Spaniards flee!
+We are coming, Cuba, coming; coming now!"
+Filipino revolutionary General Emilio Aguinaldo wondered: "The Filipinos fighting for Liberty, the American people fighting them to give them liberty.
+The two peoples are fighting on parallel lines for the same object."
+However, from 1898 until the Cuban revolution, The United States of America had significant influence over the economy of Cuba.
+By 1950, US investors owned 44 of the 161 sugar mills in Cuba, and slightly over 47% of total sugar output.
+By 1906, up to 15% of Cuba was owned by American landowners.
+This consisted of 632,000 acres of sugar lands, 225,000 acres of tobacco, 700,000 of fruits and 2,750,000 acres of mining land, along with a quarter of the banking industry.

 Industry and trade were two of the most prevalent justifications of imperialism.
 American intervention in both Latin America and Hawaii resulted in multiple industrial investments, including the popular industry of Dole bananas.
 If the United States was able to annex a territory, in turn they were granted access to the trade and capital of those territories.
 In 1898, Senator Albert Beveridge proclaimed that an expansion of markets was absolutely necessary, "American factories are making more than the American people can use; American soil is producing more than they can consume.
 Fate has written our policy for us; the trade of the world must and shall be ours."

 American rule of ceded Spanish territory was not uncontested.
 The Philippine Revolution had begun in August 1896 against Spain, and after the defeat of Spain in the Battle of Manila Bay, began again in earnest, culminating in the Philippine Declaration of Independence and the establishment of the First Philippine Republic.
 The Philippine–American War ensued, with extensive damage and death, ultimately resulting in the defeat of the Philippine Republic.

-The maximum geographical extension of American direct political and military control happened in the aftermath of World War II, in the period after the surrender and occupations of Germany and Austria in May and later Japan and Korea in September 1945 and before the independence of the Philippines in July 1946.